Skip to main content

 • Create a Variable field to calculate the total score.

-• Select the type of variable field as Formula, and in the Default value section, use the sum of all score variables (e.g., science_score + math_score + history_score).
+• Select the type of variable field as Formula, and in the Default value section, use the sum of all score variables ( Make sure to use the correct variable field category ID, e.g., science_score + math_score + history_score).

 • Assign an ID to the total score field (e.g., total_score).